-Today we’re making the homemade version of one of most beloved pantry staples: chicken broth!
-Just to show you how simple this homemade chicken broth recipe is to make, I decided to make a video which you can check out below:
+Today we’re making the homemade version of one of the most beloved pantry staples: chicken broth!

 Chicken broth is one of the most widely used ingredients for many recipes such as soups, stews, pasta, and rice dishes.
 Today, I’m going step by step to show you how you can make your homemade broth with simple ingredients and store it for future use.

 A light, flavorful liquid made from simmered chicken meat, vegetables, and seasonings- it’s the go-to liquid for all things cooking and a staple ingredient in every pantry.